 An enhanced experience for visitors to one of the UK’s leading conference facilities, as well as an opportunity for the client to reduce expensive heat losses and update one of Birmingham’s most prominent buildings.

 To enhance the International Convention Centre brand experience for a mixture of visitors and customers by designing a new entrance at each end of the mall.
+By intelligent use of space we were able to free up opportunities of retail and hospitality spaces.

 The first part of the project was to carry out a flow study to understand the number and type of visitor to the ICC.